ruslanmv/ruslanmv.github.io/_posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX.md

 ## Step 3 - Select a foundation model

+The basis of the generative ai is based on  **large language model** (LLM)  which is a type of machine learning model that can perform a variety of natural language processing (NLP) tasks such as generating and classifying text, answering questions in a conversational manner, and translating text from one language to another.

 We can select a model that best fits your needs.
 All models support English text.

 ![image-20230801175751932](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801175751932.png)

 Among available models we have:

 - The **Flan-UL2 model** is an encoder-decoder model based on the T5 architecture.
-[It has **20 billion parameters**]()[ ](https://huggingface.co/google/flan-ul2).
+It has [**20 billion parameters**](https://huggingface.co/google/flan-ul2).
 It was fine-tuned using the “Flan” prompt tuning and dataset collection.
 The original UL2 model was only trained with a receptive field of 512, which made it non-ideal for N-shot prompting where N is large.
 The Flan-UL2 checkpoint uses a receptive field of 2048 which makes it more usable for few-shot in-context learning.
 For more details, please see sections 3.1.2 of the [paper](https://arxiv.org/pdf/2205.05131v1.pdf).

   ![image-20230801180257465](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801180257465.png)